-Insomnia can occur for many reasons.
-Short-term insomnia is often caused by temporary situations or problems with the environment.
-They may include:
+Insomnia happens for many reasons.
+Short-term insomnia is often caused by:

-- Extreme temperatures, such as a room that is too hot or too cold
+- A room that is too hot or too cold

 - Heart disease

 - Problems that affect breathing, such as asthma, chronic obstructive pulmonary disease (COPD), or sleep apnea

 - Gastroesophageal reflux disease (GERD) or an ulcer

 Both types of insomnia can be due to:

 - Sleeping on an irregular schedule—such as with shift work